vmware-tanzu/community-edition/docs/site/content/docs/latest/deploy-ui.md

 - You have met the following installer prerequisites:

    - NTP is running on the bootstrap machine on which you are running `tanzu management-cluster create` and on the hypervisor.
    - A DHCP server is available.
    - The CLI can connect to the location from which it pulls the required images.
    - Docker is running.

 - By default Tanzu Kubernetes Grid saves the `kubeconfig` for all management clusters in the `~/.kube-tkg/config` file.
-If you want to save the `kubeconfig` file to a different location, set the `KUBECONFIG` environment variable before running `tanzu management-cluster create`, for example:
+If you want to save the `kubeconfig` file to a different location, set the `KUBECONFIG` environment variable before running the installer, for example:
   ```
    KUBECONFIG=/path/to/mc-kubeconfig.yaml
    ```